ludwig-ai/ludwig-docs/src/docs/user_guide.md

 experiment
 ----------

-This command combines training and test into a single handy command.
+This command combines training and evaluation into a single handy command.
 You can call it with:

 ```